amachronic/echoplayer/README.md

 with support for many codecs, and a wide array of features.

-The PCB is designed with [KiCAD 9.0](https://www.kicad.org/), and there is an unfinished 3D-printable case is designed with [FreeCAD 1.0](https://www.freecad.org/).
+The PCB is designed with [KiCAD 9.0](https://www.kicad.org/), and there is an unfinished 3D-printable case designed with [FreeCAD 1.0](https://www.freecad.org/).

 All designs are available under the CERN-OHL-S v2 license.